ZcashFoundation/zebra/README.md

 ## Release Candidates

-Every few weeks, we release a new Zebra [release candidate](https://github.com/ZcashFoundation/zebra/releases).
+Every few weeks, we release a [new Zebra version](https://github.com/ZcashFoundation/zebra/releases).

 Zebra's network stack is interoperable with `zcashd`, and Zebra implements all the features required to reach Zcash network consensus.